Prison warden

-The warden (US, Canada) or governor (UK, Australia), also known as a superintendent (US, South Asia) or director (UK, New Zealand), is the official who is in charge of a prison.
+The warden (US, Canada), governor (UK, Australia), superintendent (US, South Asia) or director (UK, New Zealand), is the official who is in charge of a prison.

 Name

 In the United States, Mexico, and Canada, warden is the most common title for an official in charge of a prison or jail.
 In some U.S. states including New York, Pennsylvania, New Jersey, Massachusetts, Connecticut, Rhode Island, California, and Hawaii, the post may also be known as a superintendent.
 Some small county jails may be managed by the local sheriff or undersheriff.

 In the U.K. and Australia, the position is known as a governor.
 In New Zealand and private prisons in the U.K., the position is known as a director.

 In India, Pakistan, Bangladesh, and Sri Lanka, the English-language title is a jail superintendent or just superintendent.
 The exact title varies depending on the type of prison.

 Duties

 The prison warden supervises all the operations within the prison.
 Prisons vary in size, with some housing thousands of inmates.
 They are responsible for the prison's security, the performance of staff of the prison (including prison officers, prison doctors, janitors, cooks and others), the management of its funds, the maintenance of its facilities and the welfare of its inmates.
 In practice, the day-to-day management of security is typically delegated to the head of security, who will be an assistant or subordinate of the warden.

 A warden's regular work may involve supervising security, making inspections, carrying out disciplinary procedures, writing reports, managing admissions and liaising with other professional staff who visit the prison, such as medical staff, probation officers, and social workers.
 Wardens are sometimes members of a parole board.
 They may also train staff to work in the prison service.
 These duties, and the efficiency in which they are performed, has varied over time and within different prisons.

 The nature of the work depends on the size and type of prison.
 The amount of security a prison needs varies from open prisons to supermax or high-security prisons.